 Having drawn a flooring surface, selecting it will open up for modifications such as stretching, rotating, etc., all similar to the Custom Shapes.

 Flooring surface not showing the installation pattern you chose?
-Switch over to the Flooring view mode and you'll be able to see installation patterns and tiles.Please note that only installation patterns can be defined by end users at this point; not tiles.
+Switch over to the Flooring view mode and you'll be able to see installation patterns and products.

 - Pattern angle – enter a value between 0° and 359.99° to rotate the installation pattern on the flooring surface.